vercel/next.js/docs/concepts/pages.md

 ## Pre-rendering

-Next.js comes with the concept of pre-rendering built-in and is enabled by default.
+Next.js comes with the concept of pre-rendering built-in.
+This is enabled by default.
 Pre-rendering comes in 2 forms:

 - Static Rendering
 - Server-side rendering

 Next.js applications can be a hybrid combination of these rendering targets.
-You decide per-page if it will be pre-rendered at build time or if will be pre-rendered on-demand.
+You decide per-page if it will be statically rendered at build time or if will be server-rendered on-demand.

 The way that Pre-rendering works in Next.js is that the page is rendered to HTML either at build-time or on-demand, this generated HTML will be optimized automatically.